SaFrMo/trois-renderer/README.md

 *Trois* is a French word, it means *Three*.

-The Trois renderer uses several concepts introduced in [react-three-fiber](https://github.com/pmndrs/react-three-fiber) - thank you to the authors of that repo!
+The Trois renderer uses several concepts introduced in [react-three-fiber](https://github.com/pmndrs/react-three-fiber) - thank you to the creators and maintainers of that project!